 The Johns Hopkins School of Medicine strives to continually clarify and expand on the mission of its original founders.
-The most current version of the School of Medicine's educational mission and objectives can be accessed at the URL below: http://www.hopkinsmedicine.org/som/mission.html
+View the School of Medicine's educational mission.

 The Department of Psychiatry and Behavioral Sciences is enthusiastically committed to the education and training of medical students.
 Starting in their first year, students at the Johns Hopkins School of Medicine are offered a variety of opportunities to learn more about the field of psychiatry and psychiatric patients.